mjahore/YouTube_DPD/README.md

 ## Video 3:

-In this video, I implement the cell list to efficiently calculate the conservative, random, and dissipative forces between all particle pairs separated by a distance of r<sub>c<\sub> or less.
+In this video, I implement the cell list to efficiently calculate the conservative, random, and dissipative forces between all particle pairs separated by a distance of r<sub>c</sub> or less.
 I discuss the velocity-Verlet algorithm, and implement it along with two functions to calculate the average momentum and temperature in the system.
 I run a quick test and compare the output to values in the literature, showing that this code produces results that agree with published results with similar parameters but generated with PD<sup>2</sup>.
-PD<sup>2</sub> is a parallel implementation of DPD written in Fortran77 that utilizes MPI.
+PD<sup>2</sup> is a parallel implementation of DPD written in Fortran77 that utilizes MPI.
 It is open source and available at https://www.github.com/mjahore/PD2.

 ## Video 4: